The Limelight: Chicago location

 The Limelight in Chicago was housed in the former home of the Chicago Historical Society; the building itself is a historic structure.
 It was opened in 1985, and became Excalibur nightclub in 1989.
-The steps to the entrance led to a hallway lined with museum cases which housed carnival like models dancing and generally moving about.
+The steps to the entrance led to a hallway lined with museum cases that housed carnival like models dancing and generally moving about.
 There were several levels to the club.
 The main dance floor had a stage for the DJ.
 There were several private rooms that often played host to a bevy of celebrities both in music and in sports.
 The alternative music scene was critical at the Limelight as it played late into the 5 a.m. hour in Chicago on Saturday nights.

 London location

 From 1985, the Limelight in London was located in a former Welsh Presbyterian church on Shaftesbury Avenue, just off Cambridge Circus, which dates from the 1890s.
 The London club's decline in popularity led to the club being sold as a going concern, eventually being taken over in 2003 by Australian pub chain The Walkabout, which converted it into a sports bar.
 In 2013 the Walkabout eventually ceased trading and the premises is empty and awaiting conversion to a new performing arts use by the charity Stone Nest.